saadullah01/health-care-api/README.md

   'device_ID': _, # integer
   'reading': _, # double
   'time': _, # datetime e.g. '%Y-%M-%D %H:%M:%S'
-  'db': _ # sqlite3 connection object to the database in which you want to insert the data }
+}
 response = add_reading(request)
 ```